simplyequipped/pyjs8call/README.md

 # pyjs8call

-A Python package for interfacing with the JS8Call API.
-The package includes a spot monitor which utilizes callback functions to receive new spot information and/or to watch for a specific stations callsign, as well as an application monitor that will start the JS8Call application automatically if needed.
-See the below examples, the code in example.py, and the code in pyjs8call/modem.py for more information.
+A Python package for interfacing with the JS8Call API with the intent of fully controlling the application.
+See the below examples, the code in example.py, and the code in pyjs8call/client.py for more information until additonal documentation is available.

 The following modules are loaded and enabled by default.
-Some setup (ex. setting callback functions) is required to used certain features.
+Some setup (i.e. setting callback functions) is required to used certain features.

 **Application Monitor**